-- Big flathead screwdriver - Replacement SD-card - Spare silica bag - 1.
-Undo the Fibox plastic screws with the screw driver and carefully open/remove the lid (watch out for cables attached to solar panel in the lid and battery in the box). - 2.
-Take the SD-card out of the camera and place the new formatted SD-card in the slot.
+- 1. Undo the Fibox plastic screws with the screwdriver and carefully open/remove the lid (watch out for cables attached to solar panel in the lid and battery in the box). - 2.
+Take the SD card out of the camera and place the new formatted SD card in the slot.
 Be careful to close the card holder door, otherwise the camera will not take photos - 3.
-Test the camera by firmly shifting one of the control switches on the trigger box (maybe you have to wait a few seconds or try 2 times) to activate the camera.
+Test the camera by firmly shifting one of the control switches on the trigger box (maybe you must wait a few seconds or try 2 times) to activate the camera.
 When activated -press the trigger button on the camera and take a photo - 4.
-Before you close the box make sure that the camera settings are right (section 3.1.2) and check that there is a desiccant bag (silica gel) in the box.
+Before you close the box make sure that the camera settings are right (section 4.2.2) and check that there is a desiccant bag (silica gel) in the box.
 Change if necessary.
 Pay attention to all cables when you close the lid of the box.
 Make sure that water can drain from the screw holes -otherwise the lid may open when water trapped in the hole freezes and expands - 5.
 Check that the window in front of the lens is clear - 6.
 Please back-up the photos before SD-card is deleted/formatted.
 Local destination folder: GeoBasis/Automatic Photomonitoring/Østerllien/Cam1